glienard/html-to-sql/README.md

 * Country: string

 ### Links
-Dictionary<string, string>: List of urls found with their LinkType
+Dictionary: Dictionary of urls (key) found with their LinkType and NoFollow bool
 * LinkTypes:
   * base
   * http-equiv